Fisher-Wang/fishrl/README.md

 In addition to algorithm implementations, FishRL focuses on the following practical aspects:

-- **Unified environment interface.** FishRL supports multiple robotics and embodied AI environments through a unified interface layer.
-This part is implemented independently of specific algorithms and can be reused to quickly test new algorithms across different simulators with minimal additional engineering.
+- **Unified environment interface.** FishRL supports multiple robotics and embodied AI environments through a unified interface.
+This interface can be reused to quickly test new algorithms across different simulation environments with minimal additional engineering for research purposes.

-- **Efficient benchmarking.** To facilitate fair and large-scale benchmarking, all algorithms are implemented with optimized training pipelines and common acceleration techniques.
-Compared to naïve PyTorch implementations, FishRL typically achieves 3–10× speedup, and is competitive with JAX-based implementations in terms of training throughput.
+- **Efficient benchmarking.** For large-scale benchmarking, FishRL implements optimized training pipelines and common acceleration techniques.
+Inspired by [LeanRL](https://github.com/meta-pytorch/LeanRL), FishRL typically achieves 3–10× speedup compared to naïve PyTorch implementations, and is competitive with JAX-based implementations in terms of training throughput.

 - **Single-file, readable implementations.** Following the philosophy of [CleanRL](https://github.com/vwxyzjn/cleanrl), FishRL keeps each algorithm in a single, self-contained file whenever possible, while sharing common RL utilities.
 This design emphasizes readability and ease of modification, making it convenient to understand, debug, and extend the algorithms.